 Using UV protectant paint can prevent the paint color from bleaching or fading quickly.
 Most exterior paints have some sort of UV protection, but leaving your furniture in a shady area will also protect the color.

 Another way to protect your furniture is by keeping it clean and dry.
-Water can shorten its lifespan of any materials, causing wood to rot, metal to rust, and plastic to break down.
-Preventing standing water, mud, and debris can allow it to dry quicker after rain.
+Water can shorten the lifespan of any material, causing wood to rot, metal to rust, and plastic to break down.
+Preventing standing water, mud, and debris can allow it to dry quicker after rain or your sprinklers.